nlbdev/nordic-accessible-epub-guidelines/guidelines/guidelines.md

 <meta property="nordic:guidelines">2020-1</meta>
 ```

+Note that the default value to use in `<dc:publisher>` is the shorthand for the Ordering Agency, e.g. "NLB", "MTM", etc. Optionally, the Ordering Agency can request the original source publisher to be expressed in `<meta property="dc:publisher.original">`.

+##### 2.4.1.1 schema.org Accessibility Metadata

 Also required are schema.org accessibility metadata, [http://kb.daisy.org/publishing/docs/metadata/schema-org.html.](http://kb.daisy.org/publishing/docs/metadata/schema-org.html.)
 Which metadata that are relevant depend on the type of content included in the package.
 Use the Accessibility Checker for EPUB tool to find out which metadata are relevant, https://inclusivepublishing.org/toolbox/accessibility-checker/getting-started/.
 It will typically be something like this, but not necessarily exactly the same:

 ```xml